 Third Party Networks

 Proton's alternative routing technology allows Proton apps to bypass many censorship blocks, but your network traffic may go through third party networks which we do not control.
 This could enable a third party to record your IP address or see that you are using Proton apps (the same information that your Internet Service Provider is able to see).
 These third parties cannot see your actual data, which remains encrypted.
 By default, alternative routing is not used for Proton apps unless they detect that censorship measures are active on your network.
 Alternative routing can also be completely disabled in the Settings panel of all of our mobile and desktop applications.
 However, doing so may cause you to be unable to access your Proton account if you are on a network that is censoring Proton.
 Learn more(new window).

 Disclosure of your information

-Under Swiss law, it is obligatory to notify the target of a data request, although such notification may come from the authorities and not from the Company.
+Under Swiss law, it is obligatory to notify the target of a surveillance request, although such notification may come from the authorities and not from the Company.

 The Company reserves the right to periodically review and change this Policy, and will notify users who have enabled the notification preference about any change.
 Continued use of the Service will be deemed as acceptance of such changes.